dotnet/docs-maui/docs/fundamentals/window.md

 ---
-title: ".NET MAUI Window"
+title: ".NET MAUI windows"
-description: "The .NET MAUI Window class provides the ability to create, configure, show, and manage Windows." ms.date: 04/14/2022
+description: "Learn how to use the .NET MAUI Window class to create, configure, show, and manage multi-window apps." ms.date: 04/19/2022
 ---

-# .NET MAUI Window
+# .NET MAUI windows

-The .NET Multi-platform App UI (.NET MAUI) `Window` class provides the ability to create, configure, show, and manage Windows.
+The .NET Multi-platform App UI (.NET MAUI) `Window` class provides the ability to create, configure, show, and manage multiple windows.

 `Window` defines the following properties:

 - `Title`, of type `string`, represents the title of the window.
 - `Page`, of type `Page`, indicates the page being displayed by the window.
 This property is the content property of the `Window` class, and therefore does not need to be explicitly set.
 - `FlowDirection`, of type `FlowDirection`, defines the direction in which the UI element of the window are laid out.
-- `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection window overlays.
+- `Overlays`, of type `IReadOnlyCollection<IWindowOverlay>`, represents the collection of window overlays.

 These properties, with the exception of the `Overlays` property, are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.